MadBomber/experiments/crystal/cr_ffi_rb/README.txt

 the crystal compiler to create the library.
 The FFI code will then be invoked against the library.

-One subsequent accesses to my_method, the initializer method will recognize that the FFI wrapper already exists and will call it directly.
+On subsequent accesses to my_method, the initializer method will recognize that the FFI wrapper already exists and will call it directly.

 The technique should work for any language.